eitanbenjam/docker_jenkins/README.md

 # docker_jenkins
+# repository goal
+perform CI (compile,build test and deploy) on https://github.com/eitanbenjam/tikal_eitan_exam.git repository.

-This code will start docker-registy and build jenkins as docker conainer.
+This code will start docker-registry and build jenkins as docker container.
-The conteneraized jenkins will have a multi-branch job that will perform ci to githab repositoy:https://github.com/eitanbenjam/tikal_eitan_exam.git
+The containerized jenkins will have a multi-branch job that will perform ci to GitHab repository:https://github.com/eitanbenjam/tikal_eitan_exam.git

 ## Installation